chinedufn/collada-dae-parser/README.md

 - [x] demo: toggle between 2 animations
 - [x] src: Remove callback from API
 - [x] warning: Throw descriptive error message if user attempts to export multiple geometries
+- [x] A separate package that uses collada-dae-parser to implement a stateless skeletal animation system
 - [ ] src / demo: add a textured demo model
 - [ ] src: rounding values.
 Currently lots of .999999 and 1.000001
 - [ ] src: All of the TODO: statements in code